nhmvienna/PhylogenieDIY/README_en.md

 ![Mito](https://upload.wikimedia.org/wikipedia/commons/6/64/Cell_structure_%2813080952404%29.jpg)

-Powerful computers which sufficient RAM memory (>100GB) and multicore processors (>100 cores) for parallelization are needed for the compuationally intense analyes.
+Powerful computers with sufficient RAM memory (>100GB) and multicore processors (>100 cores) for parallelization are required to carry out compuationally intense analyes.
 Additionally, the operation system should be UNIX-based, which allows to commit tasks to the computer via commandline.
-If you are interested in UNIX and the basics of bioinformatics analyses, you can find useful tutorial and other resources on the internet, such as [here](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html) and [here](https://practicalcomputing.org/).
+If you are interested in learning more about UNIX and the basics of bioinformatics analyses, you can find useful tutorials and other resources on the internet, such as [here](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html) and [here](https://practicalcomputing.org/).

-Im Folgenden stellen wir die fundamentalen Analyseschritte zur Erstellung einer Phylogenie der Chordatiere (wie in Vitrine dargestellt) vor.
-Da die Zahl der Organismen in der RefSeq Datenbank ständig zunimmt, können die Ergebnisse vom bereits generierten Baum in der Vitrine abweichen.
+Below, we present the basic analysis steps underlying the phylogenetic reconstruction of chordates (as shown in the glass cabinet).
+Since the number of taxa in the RefSeq database is constantly increasing, the resulting tree may differ from our original tree.

-## (1) Download der Sequenzdaten
+## (1) downloading the sequencing data

-Zunächst wird ein Datensatz mit sämtlichen verfügbaren mitochondrialen Daten heruntergeladen.
-Dazu fokussieren wir uns, wie bereits eingangs erwähnt auf Aminosäuresequenzen sämtlicher kodierender Gene in den mitochondrialen Genomen.
-Wir laden zusätzlich die DNA Sequenzen herunter.
-Basierend auf der Metainformation der einzelnen Sequenzen erstellen wir eine Datenbank mit den Namen aller vorhandenen Organismen auf verschiedenen taxonomischen Ebenen (wie, zum Beispiel Arten, Gattungen, Familien, Ordnungen, etc.).
+At first, we downladed the dataset with aminoacid and DNA sequences of mitochondrial genomes for all available taxa.
+Based on the metainfomation from the individual sequences, we generate a database of names of the organisms at different hierarchical levels (e.g., species, genus, family, order, etc.).

-Benötigte zusätzliche Programme:
+Additionally required programs:

 -   [NCBI-edirect](https://www.ebi.ac.uk/Tools/msa/muscle/Tools/NCBIedirect)